nabam/nixos-rockchip/README.md

 ### Cache

-Build cache is vailable on Cachix: [nabam-nixos-rockchip](https://app.cachix.org/cache/nabam-nixos-rockchip).
+Build cache is available on Cachix: [nabam-nixos-rockchip](https://app.cachix.org/cache/nabam-nixos-rockchip).
 Use it to speed up builds.

 #### Exported Modules